Thursday, 2 April 2015

 The only negative I can find with this game is that it is very short.
 It could take you only a couple of hours to complete if you know what you're doing, but I'd rather have an excellent and entertaining short game than a dull and tedious 40-hour epic.

 This game is definitely worth checking out.
-It runs well on Windows 7 out of the box, but you may have to tweak your screen resolution to get it in full screen.
+It runs well on Windows 7 (edit: and 10) out of the box, but you may have to tweak your screen resolution to get it in full screen.
 If you like the comic stylings on Ren & Stimpy, give this one a try.
 You won't regret it!

-02.07.2015 Ver.2 - Improved installer
+02.07.2015 - Version 2 - Improved installer

 File Size: 348 Mb.
 Install Size: 369 Mb.
 Need help?
 Consult the Collection Chamber FAQ